Dragon Ball Z: Wrath of the Dragon: Plot

 Tapion and his younger brother Minotia kept the monster at bay with the ocarinas while the priest cleaved it in half with the sword.
 In the aftermath, a war council decided to have Hirudegarn's two halves sealed inside of Tapion and Minotia and have them locked inside enchanted music boxes to be sent to opposite ends of the universe.
 Hoi, one of the surviving sorcerers, found and killed Minotia and now seeks Tapion's in order to complete Hirudegarn's revival.
 Bulma builds Tapion a specialized bedroom so that he can sleep without the monster escaping.
 However, this fails.
 The monster's lower half reappears and in desperation, Tapion begs for death in order to destroy Hirudegarn's upper half, but the beast manages to escape.
-Its revival complete, Hirudegarn lays waste to the city and is confronted by Goku, Gohan, and Goten who are no match for the monster.
+Its revival complete, Hirudegarn lays waste to the city and is confronted by Super Saiyan Goku, Ultimate Gohan, and Super Saiyan Goten who are no match for the monster.

-Vegeta arrives to join the fight but is quickly defeated as well while Trunks and Goten fuse into Gotenks and bombard Hirudegarn with energy blasts.
+Vegeta arrives to join the fight in Super Saiyan form but is quickly defeated as well while Super Saiyan Trunks and Goten fuse into Super Gotenks 3 and bombard Hirudegarn with energy blasts.
 Hirudegarn then transforms into a more powerful form and defeats Gotenks effortlessly.
 Tapion attempts to seal Hirudegarn inside of himself again by playing the ocarina and asks Trunks to kill him with the sword once he does.
 Trunks hesitates and Hirudegarn escapes yet again, destroying the ocarina in the process.
 As Hoi gloats over his apparent victory, he is crushed to death by the monster.
-Goku learns from Gohan that the monster is only vulnerable after attacking and he takes a beating until Trunks intervenes and cuts the monster's tail off with the sword.
+A rampage Goku transforms to Super Saiyan 3 and prepares for one final battle with Hirudegarn.
+Trunks intervenes and cuts the monster's tail off with the sword and Goku figures out that the monster is only vulnerable after attacking and he takes a beating while antagonizing Hirudegarn.
 An enraged Hirudegarn is weakened allowing Goku uses his Dragon Fist attack to finally kill it.